flexcompute/EngineeringSketchPad/EngSketchPad/README.txt

     This ESP release no longer works with Python 2.7.
 The minimum supported version is now Python 3.8.
-Also, we now only support OpenCASCADE at Rev 7.4 or higher.
+Also, we now only support OpenCASCADE at Rev 7.6 or higher.
 And these must be the versions taken from the ESP website (and not from elsewhere).
-At this point we recommend 7.6.0.
+At this point we recommend 7.8.0.

     It is advisable to unblock browser tabs on the web browser in use.

-    The training material is no longer part of this distribution.
-The last training was given for Rev 1.19 and can be found at the ESP website at http://acdl.mit.edu/ESP/Training, which is in 2 parts.
-The first is on ESP geometry construction and is found in the ESP subdirectory and the second on analysis is found in the CAPS subdirectory.
-The PDFs and MP4s of the lectures can be found in the (sub)subdirectory "lectures".
+    Training material can be found at the ESP website at http://acdl.mit.edu/ESP/Training, which is in 2 parts.
+The first is on ESP geometry construction, labeled with ESP, and the second on analysis, labeled with CAPS.
-    Do NOT apply the overlays -- they are specifically for ESP 1.19.

     Apple notes:
     (1) You CANNOT download the distributions using a browser.
 For instructions on how to get ESP see MACdownloads.txt on the web site.
     (2) You must have XQuartz at a minimum release of 2.8.1 for some supplied executables to function.
-    (3) Big Sur and Monterey are now fully tested.
-    (4) Apple M1 computers are natively supported but require Rosetta2 for the running of some legacy CAPS apps.
+    (3) Apple arm64 (M#) computers are natively supported but require Rosetta2 for the running of some legacy CAPS apps.
 Rosetta2 can be installed by executing the following command: "softwareupdate --install-rosetta".
-    (5) M1 builds must be done in a "native" shell.
+    (4) Apple arm64 (M#) builds must be done in a "native" shell.
         That is, typing "arch" must return "arm64".
-    (6) If Safari blocks a pop-up (for example, the flowchart in ESP), you can press the rectangular button in the Smart Search field and allow the file to be seen.
+    (5) If Safari blocks a pop-up (for example, the flowchart in ESP), you can press the rectangular button in the Smart Search field and allow the file to be seen.

+    Windows notes:
+    (1) You CANNOT download the distributions using a browser.
+For instructions on how to get ESP see WINdownloads.txt on the web site.

 1. Prerequisites

     The most significant prerequisite for this software is OpenCASCADE.
-    This ESP release only supports the prebuilt versions marked 7.4.1 and 7.6.0, which are available at http://acdl.mit.edu/ESP.
+    This ESP release only supports the prebuilt versions marked 7.7.0 and 7.8.0, which are available at http://acdl.mit.edu/ESP.
 Please DO NOT report any problems with any other versions of OpenCASCADE, much effort has been spent in "hardening" the OpenCASCADE code.
-It is advised that all ESP users update to 7.4.1/7.6.0 because of better robustness and performance.
+It is advised that all ESP users update to 7.7.0/7.8.0 because of better robustness and performance.
 If you are still on a LINUX box with a version of gcc less than 4.8, you will have to upgrade to a newer OS or version of gcc.